What is a proverb?

 Cat can survive seemingly fatal events.

-Example: I haven’t seen him for several weeks, but I wouldn’t really worry about him.
+Example: I haven’t seen him in months, but I wouldn’t really worry about him.
 Everyone knows a cat has nine lives.

-Actions are a better reflection of one’s character because it’s easy to say things, but difficult to act on them and follow through.
+Action is a better reflection of one’s character than words because it’s easy to say things, but difficult to act on them and follow through.

-7. A drowning man will clutch at a straw.
+7. A drowning man will clutch a straw.

-When someone is in a difficult situation, s/he will take any available opportunity to improve it.
+When someone is in a difficult situation, s/he will take any available opportunity to come out of it.

 8. A fool and his money are soon parted.

-9. A journey of a thousand miles begins with a single step.
+14. A journey of thousand miles begins with a single step.